hannah-be/the-fourth-R/README.md

 ### Build
 #### Rails application code
-- Use an API (eg. Omniauth, Geocoding, Maps, other..).
-- Use appropriate gems.
-- Use environmental variables to protect API keys etc. (dotenv)
-- Implement a payment system for your product. (e.g. Stripe)
-- Your app must send transactional emails (eg. using Mailgun).
-- Your app should have an internal user messaging system.
-- Your app will have some type of searching, sorting and/or filtering capability.
-- Your app will have some type of file uploading capability (eg. images).
-- Your app will have authentication (eg. Devise, must have full functionality in place).
-- Your app will have authorisation (users have restrictions on what they can see and edit).
-- Your app will have an admin dashboard for the admin user to administrate the site.

 I set up my users through Devise and then considered a number of different methods to create the database models for the Owner and Repairer, including Single Table Inheritance, Polymorphism, and multiple Devise models.
-The simplest solution was a single User, with a Profile for all users, and then a table for Repairer attributes when relevant.
+The simplest solution was a single User, with a Profile for all users, and then a table for Repairer attributes when relevant (see ERD Model).

 ## Deployment
 The application has been deployed to Heroku: ................[insert URL]
 - Document your application with a README that explains how to setup, configure and use your application.

+1. Download the zipfile of the application and extract
+2. Open the terminal and move to the folder where the extraction takes place
+3. run the command ``rake db:setup``
+4. lastly run ``rails server``
+5. Open your browser and type `localhost:3000` to enjoy the application

 ## Presentation
 https://docs.google.com/presentation/d/1xc0JVtaoamra0zBatIBw3Ml43Sf4WdvZPnrx_3L6NeA/edit?usp=sharing

-#### Objective:
-Design a two-way market place that provides a way for owners of broken or run-down goods to connect with people and business who have the skills to repair or maintain them.

-#### Need:
-Services like AirTasker and TaskRabbit are focused on online work or simple tasks, in an economy that increasingly relies on and accepts planned obselescence

-## Basic functionality for prototype
-- Repairers can develop a profile that lists their skills and location.
-- Owners can sign in and create a post for their item that lists its type, problem and a photo.
-- System will match them with repairers who have the right skill set in their region?
-Can notifiy repairers...

-## Ethical issues
-The movement towards a "gig economy" which devalues skills - purposely did not include any kind of bidding functionality.
-Instead promoting reuse and repair and a skills-based economy which is more sustainable.